arjmandi/purple/README.md

 </p>

 ## Abstract
-This work is a speculation of a system or systems that allow the emergence of behaviors which can be considered as intelligent behavior.
-Although it might be more similar to a sci-fi story, but recent achievements and the research momentum on AGI, almost guarantee that many of these intelligent behaviors actually emerge from the tools we build.
+This work is a speculation of a system or systems that allow the emergence of behaviors which are considered as intelligent behavior.
+Although it might be more similar to a sci-fi story, but recent achievements and the research momentum on AGI, almost guarantee that many intelligent behaviors are actually emerging from the tools we build.

 _- The true value of science fiction to me is that it permits speculation (Asimov)_
 ## Introduction